yandexmobile/metrica-sdk-ios/README.md

 Sample project to use is available at [GitHub] [GitHubSAMPLE]

 ## AppStore submit notice
-Starting from version 1.6.0 YandexMetrica became also a tracking instrument and uses Apple idfa to attribute installs.
+Starting from version 1.6.0 Yandex AppMetrica became also a tracking instrument and uses Apple idfa to attribute installs.
 Because of that during submitting your application to the AppStore you will be prompted with three checkboxes to state your intentions for idfa usage.